Kipok/NeMo-Skills/nemo_inspector/Readme.md

 For the "Inference" page, launch the server with the model (see [inference.md](/docs/inference.md)), specify `host` and, if necessary, `ssh_key` and `ssh_server`.

 ## Inference page
 This page enables the analysis of model answers based on different parameters.
-It offers three modes: "Chat", "Run one sample", and "Run whole dataset".
+It offers two modes: "Chat", "Run one sample".

 - **Chat** mode facilitates a conversation with the model and requires minimal parameter setup.
 - **Run one sample** mode allows you to send a single question to the model.
 It can be a question from the dataset (with parameters `input_file` or `dataset` and `split`) or a custom question.
 The answer is validated by comparing it with the `expected_answer` field.